roseljan2020-byte/next.js/README.md

-# 🚀 ContentAI - Complete Product Delivery Summary
+# 🚀 ContentAI - Complete Product Delivery Summary.

 ## What You Just Got